grnt426/RingMaster/README.md

 Starting a Game
 ---------------
 The Player hosting the Game must create a Hosted Game.
-The Second Player must then connect to the Hosting Player's Game by entering the Host's IP address.
+The Second Player must then connect to the Hosting Player's Game by providing the IP Address of the Host Player as an argument when starting the game.

 Game Setup
 --------
 1. Place your Player Card in the center of the Ring
 2. Place a 1 Rotation Card in the Rotation Card Slot
 2. Draw five Cards from your Deck
-3. Flip a coin to determine starting Player
+3. The player hosting the game goes first

 Turn Procedure
 --------------